dojot/dojot/iam/device-basic-authentication/README.md

 # **License**

-The Cron source code is released under Apache License 2.0.
+The device-basic-authentication source code is released under Apache License 2.0.

 Check NOTICE and LICENSE files for more information.